awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

 3. A credentials profile with the name specified by a value in :code:`AWSConfigs.AWSProfileName` (set explicitly or in :code:`AppConfig`).

-4. The :code"`default` credentials profile.
+4. The :code:`default` credentials profile.

 5. :code:`SessionAWSCredentials` that are created from the :code:`AWS_ACCESS_KEY_ID`, :code:`AWS_SECRET_ACCESS_KEY`,
    and :code:`AWS_SESSION_TOKEN` environment variables, if they're all non-empty.